wurmlab/genomicscourse/2017/practicals/population_genetics/map_call.md

 ```

-In more serious analysis, it may be important to filter by other parameters.
+In more serious analyses, it may be important to filter by other parameters.

 In the downstream analysis, we only want to look at sites that are:
 1. snps (-v snps)